DariusMontez/toga-guide/toga_guide.md

 Now on to greater things!

-#### The `startup` Function
+### The `startup` Function
 In the `minimal` example, we defined a simple function called `starup` and gave it to `toga.App` as a keyword argument.
 The function will be used as the entry point for the app, and it should return the top-level widget or container of your app's user interface.
 In the case of the example, `startup` returns a `toga.Label` (which, as you might have guessed, is a widget that displays text).

 > *__Note:__ The `startup` function must only return one widget*

 As your app grows, your `startup` function will too.
-We will examine different approaches to writing `startup` functions in a later section
+We will examine different approaches to writing `startup` functions in [Chapter Two](#chapter-two-application-ui-layout).

+### Subclassing toga.App

+An alternative to the script-like file structure used in the `minimal` example is to create a class which inherits from `toga.App`.
+This allows access to more features and control of the app, such as setting the initial window size (on desktop platforms).

 ## Chapter Two: Application UI Layout